How to apply for divorce without using a lawyer

 The divorce process without using a lawyer

 Obtaining a divorce is the legal end to a marriage.
-The divorce process is relatively straightforward, and many people choose not to engage a lawyer to assist them with their divorce but rather, follow a ‘do it yourself divorce’ approach.
+The divorce process is relatively straightforward, and many people choose not to engage a lawyer to assist them with their divorce.

-There is no requirement in Australia (legal or otherwise) to engage a lawyer when applying for a divorce.
-However, due to the complexities of many family law matters, it is a good idea to see a lawyer after separation, to understand how your divorce will impact on other family law matters such as parenting arrangements and property settlements.
+There is no requirement in Australia to engage a lawyer when applying for a divorce.
+However, due to the complexities of many family law matters, it is a good idea to see a lawyer to understand your rights and responsibilities in relation to divorce, along with any relevant family law matters such as parenting arrangements and property settlements.

 Do-it-yourself divorce